We Tested (& Love) This French-Beauty Red Lipstick

 "The lipstick actually survived breakfast pretty unscathed though was mostly gone after a sandwich lunch.
 Still, to me that says it would last well through dinner with a touch-up or two, a perfectly reasonable compromise for a liquid lipstick that isn't overly drying or uncomfortable.
 I also dabbed some lip balm on a few times and it mixed nicely with the lipstick already on my lips, though that obviously changed the velvet matte effect.

-"Aside from the stunning color, I also loved the finish: I feel like the day of the super matte lip is behind us, and I usually opt for a bullet lipstick or a tinted balm.
-But this finish, meant to imitate roses, has a very subtle depth that more satin lip colors and balms lack while still being comfortable." – Marshall Bright, Freelance Affiliate Editor
+"Aside from the stunning colour, I also loved the finish: I feel like the day of the super matte lip is behind us, and I usually opt for a bullet lipstick or a tinted balm.
+But this finish, meant to imitate roses, has a very subtle depth that more satin lip colours and balms lack while still being comfortable." – Marshall Bright, Freelance Affiliate Editor

 "Oh god, I love red lipsticks and this one has to be my current fave by far.
 It's just that true blue-reds are hard to come by.
 Even if one lipstick looks crimson-red on a friend, it would generally look orange-red on me — which, sometimes there's a time and place for that, but usually I'm gunning for a sickeningly vampy red at all times.